The Roland SPD-SX is one of the best and most popular high-end sample pads around. In this article, we’re going to dive into it in more detail.

 - Sound Quality – 9/10 – The sound quality is fantastic, and samples are all housed internally.
 We’re only docking a few points here because it could have more out-of-the-box samples.

 The Roland SPD-SX is often the first thing that comes to mind when people talk about Sample Pads.
-Roland have cemented themselves into the electronic drum pad market with these devices.
+Roland has cemented itself into the electronic drum pad market with these devices.
+It is a great purchase!

-This sample pad is a fantastic device that will withstand long tours, and give you access to sounds that you would never be able to replicate on an acoustic drum set.
+This sample pad is a fantastic device that will withstand long tours, and give you access to sounds that you would never be able to replicate on an acoustic drum set, giving you an immersive live performance.